 Our Finding An Edge At The Track series looks at some of Australia’s best racetracks and asks our pro punters for any tips when betting on them.
 Today, we check out Morphettville Racecourse in Adelaide.

-The venue first saw racing in 1875 thanks to well known politician and landowner Sir John Morphett, who the track is named after.
+Adelaide’s metro racetrack, Morphettville Racecourse first saw racing in 1875.
+This was thanks to well known politician and landowner Sir John Morphett, who the track is named after.
 Morphettville is home to the South Australian Jockey Club (SAJC), who have been around since 1856.

-There are two tracks, with ‘The Parks’ opened in 2009 to complement the course proper.
+There are two tracks at Morphettville, with ‘The Parks’ opened in 2009 to complement the course proper.

 The track itself is known to be both open and fair, with wide turns giving all runners a chance.

 Former Champion Bets SA racing analyst Aaron Barby regularly bets into meetings at Morphettville and is a big fan of the track.
 We asked him for a few tips for punters wanting to improve their chances at the course:

 Are there any nuances to Morphettville that you notice in your analysis?